-Nocturnal leg cramps can be a literal pain in the a** (though they more commonly affect the muscles of the lower legs and feet).
+Leg cramps at night can be a literal pain in the a** (though they more commonly affect the muscles of the lower legs and feet).
 Unlike typical muscle cramps, they're usually NOT caused by dehydration, electrolyte imbalance, or even overuse.
 In most cases, there are several variables causing this sleep-interrupting nuisance.

-In this article, we dive into what nocturnal leg cramps are, what causes them, and how you can prevent them according to studies in neurology, physiology, and our own clinical experience.
+In this article, we dive into what leg cramps at night mean, what causes them, and how you can prevent them according to studies in neurology, physiology, and our own clinical experience.

-1. Nighttime leg cramps (also called Nocturnal Leg Cramps) are caused by a multitude of factors including magnesium deficiency, disrupted Circadian Rhythm, damaged or overactive nerves, activity levels and stress.
+Key Points1.
+Leg cramps at night (also called Nocturnal Leg Cramps) are caused by a multitude of factors including magnesium deficiency, disrupted Circadian Rhythm, damaged or overactive nerves, activity levels and stress.

 2. Studies show magnesium supplementation alone is not effective for resolving nocturnal leg cramps.